zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 The bar chart shows the amount of foreign direct investment in India and China from 2014 to 2019

-Summarise the information by selecting and reporting the main features, adn make comparisons where relevant.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 ![[Pasted image 20241028140046.png]]